ivysandy/How-to-Prepare-Accurate-Claims-for-Chiropractic-Practices./README.md

 - Ignoring insurance requirements for chiropractic care.
 - Delayed follow-ups on claim denials.

-Avoid these pitfalls by partnering with professionals in **chiropractic medical billing services**.
+Avoid these pitfalls by partnering with professionals in **[chiropractic medical billing](https://www.imagnumhealthcare.com/specialty/chiropractors)** services.

 ---